This page is a labor of love, dedicated to Belka, Valeska

 as much elemental calcium as calcium carbonate does.

 The ratio of calcium to phosphorus is said to ideally fall within a certain range, roughly between 1:1 ( read as 1 to 1) and 1.5:1 (read as 1.5 to 1), calcium:phosphorus (read as calcium to phosphorus).
 Most foods are high in phosphorus and low in calcium, so calcium has to be added, both to approach the ideal calcium:phosphorus ratio, and to provide enough calcium in the absolute sense (on an amount-required-per-day basis, stated as mg/kg/day).
 What's required daily varies depending on whether it's for maintenance or growth or lactation.
 The absolute amount of calcium fed is probably more important than getting the calcium:phosphorus ratio exactly right, though the ratio should be kept in mind.
-However, if a large amount of calcium is added, in efforts to achieve the ideal ratio, to a large breed puppy's diet, it may prove to be too much calcium in absolute amount given per day, and can result in orthopedic disease.
+However, if a large amount of calcium is added to a large breed puppy's diet, in efforts to achieve the ideal ratio, it may prove to be too much calcium in absolute amount given per day, and can result in orthopedic disease.
 This is why we don't add more than 1 teaspoon per pound of meat fed to a puppy.
 We roughly follow the 1985 NRC Guide's amount required per day per unit weight, rather than by trying to achieve a specific calcium:phosphorus ratio.

 To give an idea of just how very far many foods are from the desired 1.5:1 ratio, here are some examples.
 Take a look at beef heart, yellow corn and wheat germ in particular: